cryotools/matilda/README.md

 This project is licensed under the HU Berlin License - see the [LICENSE.md](LICENSE.md) file for details

 ### References

-For COSIPY:
-	•	Sauter, T. & Arndt, A (2020).
-COSIPY – An open-source coupled snowpack and ice surface energy and mass balance model. https://doi.org/10.5194/gmd-2020-21

 For PyPDD:
 	•	Seguinot, J. (2019).
 PyPDD: a positive degree day model for glacier surface mass balance (Version v0.3.1).
 Zenodo. http://doi.org/10.5281/zenodo.3467639